Zhi-en/ModbusRTUSlaveMulti/README.md

+# Release Notes
+Note that version 1.1.0 has a breaking change in the software from version 1.0.0 version 1.1.0 does not begin the serial communication when running the modbus begin function.
+As such, the user is required to run Serial.begin(baudrate) before running modbus.begin(slave_id, baudrate).
+Do note that modbus.begin is still required to instantiate the slave ID and other timing parameters related to baudrate.

 # ModbusRTUSlave
 Modbus is an industrial communication protocol.
 The RTU variant communicates over serial lines such as UART, RS-232, or RS-485.
 The full details of the Modbus protocol can be found at [modbus.org](https://modbus.org).
 A good summary can also be found on [Wikipedia](https://en.wikipedia.org/wiki/Modbus).